 Most deaths from cervical cancer can be prevented if women get regular Pap tests.
 A Pap test can find abnormal (changed) cells before they turn into cancer.
 Pap tests can also find cervical cancer early, when it usually can be cured.

-How often you get screened is based on how old you are and how you are screened.
+How often you should get screened for cervical cancer depends on how old you are and which tests you get.

-- If you have a Pap test and an HPV test, get screened every 5 years.
+- Get screened every 5 years if you have both a Pap test and an HPV test.

 If you are age 66 or older, ask your doctor if cervical cancer screening is recommended for you.